If you're anything like me who gets that suffocating feeling in your chest when you get an incoming call, you may be a victim of phone anxiety.

 I hate my phone anxiety but I can’t get rid of it

 Yes, I’m a coward when it comes to digital communication.
-It takes me hours (in worst case scenario, months) to message a friend back, a phone call is overwhelming for sure.
-I’ve had situations where a random number hit me up five times in one week and I didn’t pick up once because I was too frightened *wiping the sweat off my forehead*.
-It turned out that person wanted to discuss something semi work-related, so I messaged him back later that day and it was about, well nothing.
+It takes me hours (in worst case scenario, months) to message a friend back; a phone call is overwhelming for sure.
+I’ve had situations where a random number hit me up five times in one week and I didn’t pick up once because I was too frightened.
+It turned out that person wanted to discuss something semi work-related, so I messaged him back later that day and it was about, well, nothing.

 Is it something that I can overcome?